 - There are outdoor hemp grows in the area

-If the greenhouse is near an outdoor hemp grow – common in states like Colorado, Washington and California — hemp can easily pollinate a cannabis greenhouse crop.
-A sealed greenhouse provides a much higher level of crop protection, justifying tighter control.
+If the greenhouse is near an outdoor hemp grow – which is a more common problem since hemp is federally legal — hemp can easily pollinate a cannabis greenhouse crop.
+A sealed greenhouse for cannabis provides a much higher level of crop protection, justifying tighter control.

 - You want a highly controlled environment